Dr. Barbara Sabene Kristler

 There are different sleep rituals for children:

-Reading, singing, praying, cuddling, and sometimes certain favorite objects of the child are also part of the child's sleep ritual - such as the lovely teddy bear, the cuddly blanket, right up to the "refuse" ritual that every parent probably knows.
 When falling asleep, children go from the daytime phase to another, unknown level of consciousness.
 The children separate from their parents (caregiver) both spatially and emotionally.
 These sleep rituals give children security because they make the “separation” and the step into this other “world” easier.

 The background to sleep rituals is the basic psychological needs of children: